mmistakes/so-simple-theme/citations/index.md

 * Michael Betancourt.
 2017.
 A Conceptual Introduction to Hamiltonian Monte Carlo.  *arXiv*:1701.02434.

+* Cole C. Monnahan, James T. Thorson, and Trevor A. Branch.
+2016.
+  Faster estimation of Bayesian models in ecology using Hamiltonian Monte Carlo. *Methods in Ecology and Evolution*.

 * Robert L. Grant, Daniel C. Furr, Bob Carpenter, and Andrew Gelman.
 2016.
 Fitting Bayesian item response models in Stata and Stan. *arXiv* 1601.03443.